Child Therapy Calgary

 Something has changed with your child — or maybe you’ve been noticing things for a while and you’re not sure what to do next.
 Perhaps they’re anxious about school, struggling with big emotions, acting out at home, or going through something difficult that you can’t quite reach.

-At Solasta, our therapists work with children aged 3 to 12 in NW Calgary.
-Sessions take place in comfortable therapy offices or our dedicated playroom, depending on your child’s age and what works best for them.
+At Solasta, our registered psychologists and registered provisional psychologists work with children aged 3 to 12 in NW Calgary — through play therapy, sandtray, art, and conversation, matched to your child’s age and what works best for them.
+Sessions take place in comfortable therapy offices or our dedicated playroom.

 child therapy calgary